The Ultimate Guide to Canning Beets

 Next, you can quarter or half your beets or leave them whole if they aren’t larger than 2” in diameter.
 I suggest that you keep your beets in large pieces.
 We are going to further cook them in the pressure canner.
 I personally don’t like my vegetables too soft and I find that if I leave the beets in larger pieces they keep their texture better.

-Step 2 – pack the jars.
-Before you start packing your jars with beets, add 2” of water to your pressure canner (follow manufacture instructions if you aren’t using the Presto canner like me), set your canner on the stovetop, turn the heat to high, and bring the water to a simmer (180 degrees F).
+Step two – pack the jars.
+Before you start packing your jars with beets, add 2” of water to your pressure canner (follow manufacturer instructions if you aren’t using the Presto canner like me), set your canner on the stovetop, turn the heat to high, and bring the water to a simmer (180 degrees F).

 Wash the jars, lids, and rings, well with warm water and soap.
 Pack the beets into the jars and cover them with boiling water leaving 1” headspace.
 If you choose to add salt, add 1 teaspoon of sea, kosher, or canning salt to each quart jar or 1/2 teaspoon to each pint jar.